albello1/BALDUR/README.md

 This model was published in: FILL WHEN PUBLISHED.

-Also, we provide an explanatory notebook with a detailed example of how to use BALDUR.
+Also, we provide an explanatory notebook (toy_example.ipynb) with a detailed example of how to use BALDUR.